yonatan-gaviria/flash-cards/README.md

 ![](./screenshots/menu_with_questions_loaded(buttons).jpg)

 At the end, we have two check buttons to select the way you want to interact with your cards:
-✅ ####Infinite: You will be able to see your questions without having to restart the questions.
+- Infinite: You will be able to see your questions without having to restart the questions.
-✅ ####Random: The cards are shuffled before you start your review.
+- Random: The cards are shuffled before you start your review.

 ![](./screenshots/menu_with_checks(checks).jpg)

 When you start your review, you will be able to see the cards ordered as follows: